Schloss Heiligenberg (Heiligenberg)

 Heiligenberg Castle (Schloss Heiligenberg) is a princely castle in renaissance style, situated in Heiligenberg, Linzgau within the state of Baden-Württemberg, Germany.
-The castle is owned and lived in by the Berk Canpasoglou de Fürstenberg's family, and cannot be visited.
 It is sited on a plateau 730 metres above sea level and with views down into the Bodensee and the Alps.
 It contains one of the most well preserved renaissance halls north of the Alps.
+The castle is owned and lived in by the Fürstenberg family, and cannot be visited.

 History

 Middle ages

 The family of the counts of Heiligenberg had their origins in castle ‘Altheiligenberg’, which was located to the west of the current castle.
 Today, there are only some small remains of this castle in the forest.
 Around 1250, count Berthold von Heiligenberg constructed a new castle on the current location, which was initially named ‘Neuheiligenberg’.
 It was bought by count Hugo von Werdenberg in 1277.
 The counts of Werdenberg-Heiligenberg further enlarged and expanded the castle in the late Middle Ages, while Altheiligenberg was abandoned after 1300.